 - Gulf of Tonkin Incident (August 2-4, 1964) - Two American destroyers reported that they were attacked by North Vietnam, leading the U.S. to increase its military presence in Vietnam.

-- Brezhnev Replaces Krushchev (October 15, 1964) - Leonid Brezhnev was selected as Chairman of the Presidium of the Supreme Soviet after Krushchev was removed from power.
+- Brezhnev Replaced Krushchev (October 15, 1964) - Leonid Brezhnev was selected as Chairman of the Presidium of the Supreme Soviet after Khrushchev was removed from power.

-- U.S. Deploys into Vietnam (March 8, 1965) - The U.S. sent its first combat troops to defend the American airbase at Da Nang.
+- U.S. Deployed into Vietnam (March 8, 1965) - The U.S. sent its first combat troops to defend the American airbase at Da Nang.

-- Invasion of Czechoslovakia (August 20, 1968) - Five hundred thousand troops from four Warsaw Pact countries invaded Czechoslovakia in order to stop the reforms of leader Alexander Dubček's Prague Spring reforms.
+- Invasion of Czechoslovakia (August 20, 1968) - Troops from four Warsaw Pact countries invaded Czechoslovakia in order to stop the reforms of leader Alexander Dubček's Prague Spring reforms.
 Dubček was arrested by the Komitet Gosudarstvennoy Bezopasnosti (KGB) and forced to resign.

-- Apollo 11 (July 20, 1969) - American astronauts land on the moon, effectively winning the Space Race against the Soviet Union (who later abandoned their lunar programs).
+- Apollo 11 (July 20, 1969) - American astronauts landed on the moon, effectively winning the Space Race against the Soviet Union (who later abandoned their lunar programs).

 - Strategic Arms Limitation Treaty (May 26, 1972) - The U.S. and the Soviets negotiated the first of several treaties (SALT I) that regulated arms in both countries.

-- Paris Peace Accords (August 15, 1973) - North Vietnam, South Vietnam, Viet Cong, and the United States signed a peace treaty that ended American involvement in the Vietnam War and attempted to stop hostility between North and South Korea.
+- Paris Peace Accords (January 27, 1973) - North Vietnam, South Vietnam, Viet Cong, the United States, and other countries involved in the war signed a peace treaty that ended American involvement in the Vietnam War and attempted to stop hostility between North and South Korea.